rgambord/c99-doc/doc/sections/7/25/2/1/2/index.rst

 .. _9899_7.25.2.1.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.25.2.1.2p2>`

-:ref:`2 <9899_7.25.2.1.2p2>` The iswalpha function tests for any wide character for which iswupper or iswlower is true, or any wide character that is one of a locale-specific set of alphabetic wide characters for which none of iswcntrl, iswdigit, iswpunct, or iswspace is true.\ [#9899_note305]_
+The iswalpha function tests for any wide character for which iswupper or iswlower is true, or any wide character that is one of a locale-specific set of alphabetic wide characters for which none of iswcntrl, iswdigit, iswpunct, or iswspace is true.\ [#9899_note305]_